hckuo2/Cozart/handout.md

 -  We then need to patch QEMU in order to enable tracing by `make setup-qemu`.
 -  We download the Linux source files and build our vanilla kernel by `make setup-linux`.
 - `make debootstrap` utilizes the system command, `deboostrap` to create disk image for tracing and it prepares necessary files such as the application and its workload.
+- `make build-base` builds a vanilla kernel by Ubuntu cosmic config and store it at `kernelbuild/`.
+(This can take a while.)
+This vanilla kernel will be used as the baseline for debloating.
+- -  `make build-db` parses the Linux source files to extract the relationships between source files and kernel configurations.
+It generates two files: `directives.db` and `filename.db`.